Agriculture in California: 2001–present

 In the 2000s and 2010s, Californians voted for propositions which established new protections for farm animals.
 2008 California Proposition 2 and 2018 California Proposition 12 both established minimum requirements for farming egg-laying hens, breeding pigs, and calves raised for veal.

 Few veal and pig factory farm operations exist in California, so these propositions mostly affect farmers who raise California's 15 million egg-laying hens.

 Agricultural crime

 California nut crimes have involved the theft of millions of dollars of nuts (almonds, pistachios, cashews and pecans) in multiple incidents since 2013.

-Water theft for agriculture has been an issue in times of drought, with the State assessing fines up to $1.5 Million.
+Water theft for agriculture has been an issue in times of drought, with the State assessing fines up to $1.5 million.

 Pests

 Despite its expansive geography, some pests are so severe, so polyphagous, and/or so wide-ranging as to be economically significant to the entire state.

+In 2022, 181 million pounds of pesticide were applied in California, treating 92 million cumulative acres.
+The most used pesticides include sulfur, mineral oils, glyphosate, 1,3-dichloropropene, Lambda-cyhalothrin, Chloropicrin, and Abamectin.